What destinations can we choose from during our sailing class?

 All Virgin Islands Sailing Academy instructors have as minimum a US Coast Guard 50 Ton Near Coastal Master Captain's License with STCW Endorsement.
 It is illegal for captains without STCW endorsement to sail with passengers to foreign countries.
 Our captains also have an equivalent license in the BVI allowing them to serve in capacity requiring a Boat Master Grade II license.

 Virgin Islands Sailing Academy has a business license to operate in the Virgin Islands.

 Many sailing schools in the Virgin Islands operate without meeting required certifications, permits, and licenses.
 This compromises student safety and if they are caught by authorities the school could be shut down during a class.
 Virgin Islands Sailing Academy and its instructors meet all requirements to operate legally and safely in the Virgin Islands.

 Is Virgin Islnds Sailing Academy an ASA affiliated sailing school?

+One of our competitors tells people that they are the only ASA Sailing School in the USVI.
+This is false and easy to look up and confirm.
 Virgin Islands Sailing Academy is an ASA affiliated sailing school.
 We have operated out of Red Hook in the US Virgin Islands since 2013.
 Click here to go to the ASA website and see the Virgin Islands Sailing Academy listed as an ASA affiliated sailing school in the US Virgin Islands.